khalilaizztnns/inventory-analysis-liquor-retail-company/README.md

 # Inventory Analysis for a Liquor Retail Company

-Using a dummy dataset from Kaggle, this project focuses on building a data pipeline and analytical framework to support inventory management decisions.
+Using a dummy dataset from Kaggle (https://www.kaggle.com/datasets/bhanupratapbiswas/inventory-analysis-case-study), this project focuses on building a data pipeline and analytical framework to support inventory management decisions.

 ## Database (MySQL) and Dashboard (Tableau)
 Design and develop raw and aggregated sales databases, and integrate them with Tableau Desktop to create interactive dashboards for monitoring sales and revenue performance.